ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 2. The Administrator transfers authentication and authorization information to the Group Manager by posting the obtained Access Token, according to the used profile of ACE, such as {{I-D.ietf-ace-dtls-authorize}} and {{I-D.ietf-ace-oscore-profile}}.
 After that, the Administrator must have secure communication established with the Group Manager, before performing any admin operation on that Group Manager.
 Possible ways to provide secure communication are DTLS {{RFC6347}}{{I-D.ietf-tls-dtls13}} and OSCORE {{RFC8613}}.
 The Administrator and the Group Manager maintain the secure association, to support possible future communications.

 3. The Administrator performs admin operations at the Group Manager, as described in the following sections.
-These include the retrieval of the existing OSCORE groups, the creation of new OSCORE groups, the update and retrieval of group configurations, and the removal of OSCORE groups.
+These include the retrieval of the existing OSCORE groups, the creation of new OSCORE groups, the update and retrieval of OSCORE group configurations, and the removal of OSCORE groups.
 Messages exchanged among the Administrator and the Group Manager are specified in {{interactions}}.

 ## Managing OSCORE Groups ## {#managing-groups}